pikapika1805/CC-Fraud/README.md

  `npm start`

 # Dashboard Credentials
-<br>For testing, please login through this credentials:
+To login into the dashboard, please login through this credentials:
 <br> Username: `afikah_syafika`
 <br> Password: `we$urvived`